Electrical Measuring Instruments: Indicating, Recording & Integrating Types

 Records readings automatically, so no need for an observer.

-Typically does not require an observer.
+Typically, it does not require an observer.

 Power Consumption